alexfernandez/deployment/README.md

 If you use a predictable URL any third parties might guess it and launch deployments on your server, which may not be what you want.

+The following parameters are used to send email notifications.

 * --user [user]:     User for email server');
 * --password [pwd]:  Password for email server');
 * --host [host]:     Host for email server');